hoodedapollo/DoubleAssignment/README.md

 ## To do list
 1. Find a way to create, build and run a project on a device
 2. Generate speech from a string
-3. Set useful things to say
+3. Understand Double api's
+4. Generate speech of useful things of double

 ## Useful links and documents